 Even long-held beliefs in the effectiveness of cannabis in treating chronic pain are not well documented, and still need more research to be conclusive.
 One of the largest studies tackling this issue, conducted by the University of New South Wales, looked at 1500 people with chronic pain for a period of four years and found that although many perceived that cannabis helped their pain, data doesn’t necessarily back this claim up.
 Many other users reported greater pain and more anxiety.

 But what about Cannabidiol (also known as CBD) oil?
 Another study conducted on the treatment of chronic pain has found that evidence is once again shaky at best to prove claims bolstered by some that CBD oil has any effect on chronic pain.
 As CBD is never separated from tetrahydrocannabinol (also known as THC) in medical settings, there is no way to conclusively say whether CBD oil has any effect on chronic pain treatment or not.

 If you’re suffering from TMJ, there are several treatment options available to you — many of them not involving drugs at all.
 Many of these treatment options rely on helping the body to begin the healing process.
 TMJ pain is related to continuous damage caused to the joint, the inflammation that follows, and the body’s inability to heal itself before another injury occurs.
 That’s why working with your dentist to eliminate harmful habits such as chewing gum, and using methods such as a custom mouth splint, can help to put you on the road to recovery.

-If you are in the Westchester County, New York area and believe you may be suffering from symptoms caused by TMJ, please call [lct_phone] or contact experienced neuromuscular dentist Dr. George Sepiashvili for an initial consultation.
+If you are in the Westchester County, New York area and believe you may be suffering from symptoms caused by TMJ, please call our office in Mohegan Lake, NY or contact experienced neuromuscular dentist Dr. George Sepiashvili for an initial consultation!